Talk to an Attorney About Your Depo-Provera Case — and See If You’re Entitled to Compensation

 • Did Pfizer warn patients about Depo-Provera and the risk of cancer?

-• Can I be compensated if I used Depo-Provera to treat endometriosis or symptoms of menopause?
+• Can I be compensated if I used Depo-Provera for endometriosis or symptoms of menopause?

 • How long does a Depo-Provera injury case usually last?

-Minneapolis attorney Patrick R. Burns, principal of Great Plains Injury Law, offers a free, confidential consultation to victims of defective drugs and their families.
-If you think the use of Depo-Provera led to your meningioma diagnosis, get the legal advice you need.
+Minneapolis injury attorney Patrick R. Burns offers a free consultation to victims of defective drugs and their loved ones.
+If you believe Depo-Provera shots caused your meningioma, get legal advice now and see if you may be entitled to compensation.